RISE-Maritime/keelson/key-space-design.md

 # Key-space design

-`brefv` is the specification of the messaging protocol in use by keelson.
-Since keelson is based on [Zenoh](https://zenoh.io/) the specifics of `brefv` assumes `Zenoh` as the communication backbone.

 Some initial clarifications:

 1. `Zenoh` supports both pub/sub and req/rep messaging patterns, they all live in the same key expression "space".
 This is important and requires careful consideration of the design of the key expression hierarchy.
-2. `brefv` uses the name `topic` and `key expression` interchangebly.
+2. `keelson` uses the name `topic` and `key expression` interchangebly.
-3. Without exceptions, topics should adhere to `snake_case` style.
+3. Without exceptions, key expressions should adhere to `snake_case` style.

-The shared topic space for pub/sub and req/rep messaging has a common base hierarchy consiting of 4 levels:
+The shared key-space for pub/sub and req/rep messaging in keelson has a common base hierarchy consiting of 4 levels:

 `{realm}/{entity_id}`